MercuryWorkshop/sh1mmer/README.md

 # sh1mmer.me
-Seriously Harming One's Moment of Magnificently Exclusive Rest
+Seriously Harming IT's Moment of Magnificently Exclusive Rest

 Website, name and write-up for a ChromeOS firmware boot exploit
 # What is SH1MMER?